-GEOL 10L Physical Geology
+GEOL 10L Physical Geology 4 units

-Not open for credit to students with credit in GEOL 10 Transferable to CSU/UC
+54 lecture hours; 54 laboratory hours Not open for credit to students with credit in GEOL 10

-C-ID GEOL 101
+Transferable to CSU/UC C-ID GEOL 101

 Physical geology introduces the processes that are at work changing the Earth today.
 Covers rocks and minerals, volcanoes, earthquakes and plate tectonics.
 It also examines how water and wind shape the Earth's surface.
 (L)